ptmonline/butifarra_app/README.md

 # butifarra_app
-this is a game test
+this is a test prototype based on popular north catalan game.